 The town never sleeps, Everything is 24/7.
 In a town that is 24/7 the luxury of knowing you can go bowling at 2am or eat prime rib and lobster at midnight is appealing.
 It certainly doesn't mean you will do it, or that you have to do it, at least not all the time, but hey, you only live once.

 Number Nine - DownTown Fremont Street

 Downtown Vegas used to be the place most locals would avoid.
 Zappos CEO, Tony Hseih, is the main reason Down Town Las Vegas is a lively and bustling place.
 It has become the Art District full of artists and unique spaces.
-Container Park is a unique family oriented area DownTown where all the businesses are made from you guessed it shipping containers.
-There is a wild praying mantis that blows fire at the entrance, and opposite of that is padlocks of love a must see.
-Many of the buildings in the area are painted with murals, many coffee shops, diners, and vegan restaurants and small intimate cocktail lounges.
+Container Park is a unique family-oriented area DownTown where all the businesses are made from you guessed it shipping containers.
+There is a wild praying mantis that blows fire at the entrance, and the opposite of that is padlocks of love a must-see.
+Many of the buildings in the area are painted with murals, many coffee shops, diners, vegan restaurants, and small intimate cocktail lounges.
 When you tie it all together it brings a unique perspective to this area.

 Number Ten - Las Vegas is Diverse.

 The Las Vegas Area is a very diverse community.
-According to the CLRSearch the Las Vegas Community makeup is
+According to the CLRSearch, the Las Vegas Community makeup as of 2017 is

 57% Caucasian (White), vs. US Average at 70% Caucasian.

 Black or African American, 12.09% vs. US Average 12.86%.